Early Life of Guru Nanak

-The teachings of Guru Nanak
+Life of Guru Nanak

-He along with his disciples and his disciples followed a particular routine everyday to recite the name of God.
-They would start the morning with the recitation of fapji and Asa di Vaar, and they would continue with their worldly duties after that.
+He along with his disciples followed a particular routine everyday to recite the name of God.
+They would start the morning with the recitation of Japji and Asa di Vaar, and they would continue with their worldly duties after that.
 They recited Sodhar and Aarti in the evening.
 This was in fact a perfect setting for an ideal community in which the teachings of Guru Nanak were being practiced.
-The people in Kartarpur practiced the teachings like equality, brotherhood, charity, of helping one another and contributing to the life of the community as a whole, while doing their other worldly duties.
+The people in Kartarpur practiced the teachings like equality, brotherhood, charity, helping one another and contributing to the life of the community as a whole, while doing their other worldly duties.

-, with the active support of his wife, Mata Sulakhni.
-Nanak actually elevated the works like preparing meals - cleaning, cooking, serving and finally washing the utensils, to the level of service to the community.
+Guru Nanak became successful to lay the foundation of a casteless society by starting the institution called Langar, with the active support of his wife, Mata Sulakhni.
+Nanak actually elevated the works like preparing meals, cleaning, cooking, serving and finally washing the utensils, to the level of service to the community.

-was also introduced by Guru Nanak as the means to fight against the caste system and inequality that was prevailing in the Indian society at that time.
+The concept of Sangat and Pangat was also introduced by Guru Nanak as the means to fight against the caste system and inequality that was prevailing in the Indian society at that time.
 He successfully used these two aspects to spread his idealism among his disciples and also to establish his thoughts effectively.
 These two are considered as two of the most important and significant aspects of Guru Nanak's teachings of Sikh faith.

 After establishing an equal society in Kartarpur, Guru Nanak then started to look for his successor, who will be carrying his messages to the common people in the upcoming years.
 He was looking for successor, because he felt that there was still a lot to be done for his mission, as he had laid only the foundation of a new egalitarian faith, and set up a nucleus of a regenerated society.
 The society was still needed to be nurtured and guided and made stable and self-reliant.
 Guru Nanak found a devotee named Lehna among all the devotees, who came to Kartarpur and he was quite impressed with Lehna.
 Lehna also soon became an ardent disciple of Guru Nanak and actively took part in all activities of Langar.
-Guru Nanak examined the patience and devotion of Lehna and also his two sons, Srichand and Lakhmidas by employing them in various laborious works, before finally selecting his successor.
-Nanak eventually selected Bhai Lehna as his successor and named him Guru Angad after passing him the responsibilities to take forward his mission.
-Thus, Guru Nanak founded the base of a religion that had traveled a long journey so far and is flourishing in its own till today.
+Guru Nanak examined the patience and devotion of his two sons, Srichand and Lakhmidas and also of Lehna by employing them in various laborious works, before finally selecting his successor.
+Nanak eventually selected Bhai Lehna as his successor and named him ‘Guru Angad’ after passing him the responsibilities to take forward his mission.
+Thus, Guru Nanak founded the base of a religion that had travelled a long journey so far and is flourishing in its own till today.